Prototype definition guide

 monitoring

 Every service or component prototype might have an optional monitoring property.
 It defines if the service/component should be monitored.
 Default value is active.
-If you want to exclude service/component from monitoring system, set it to passive.
+If you want to exclude service/component from a monitoring system, set it to passive.

 required